vault27/Foundation/paloalto.md

 ## Zones
 Firewall types
 - Route based firewall - zones are simply an architectural or topological concept that helps identify which areas comprise the global network
-- Zone absed firewall - use zones as a means to internally classify the source and destination in its state table
+- Zone based firewall - use zones as a means to internally classify the source and destination in its state table

 Concepts
 - One zone per interface